 There is a new chapter on architecturally significant requirements and how to solicit those requirements from the goals set down by the business.
 This chapter introduces a new method for eliciting and documenting business goals in order to discover architecturally significant requirements.
 The new method is called Pedigreed Attribute eLicitation Method or PALM for short.

 There is a new chapter on individual and organizational architectural competence.
 The chapter covers the technical duties of a software architect, the non-technical duties of a software architect, and the knowledge areas of the software architect.
 It also provides a framework for organizational architectural competence.

 Part three, Architecture in the Life Cycle, shows how architecture relates to agile projects, shows how to elicit architecturally significant requirements, shows how to design the architecture and document the architecture, also how to test the architecture.
 Part three also covers how to reconstruct an architecture and evaluate an architecture.

 One of my favorite new additions was chapter 27, Architectures for the Edge.
 An Edge dominant system is one that depends on the input of their users for success.
 Edge architectures that exist today are Wikipedia, YouTube, Facebook, and Twitter.
 It was just a really interesting read.

 I could go on and on about the value of the content in this book.
 The bottom line is that if you are a software architect, or want to be one, this is mandatory reading, period.

-SYS-CON Events announced today that the Web Host Industry Review has been named “Media Sponsor” of SYS-CON's 15th International Cloud Expo®, which will take place on November 4–6, 2014, at the Santa Clara Convention Center in Santa Clara, CA.
+SYS-CON Events announced today that Solgenia, the global market leader in Cloud Collaboration and Cloud Infrastructure software solutions, will exhibit at SYS-CON's 15th International Cloud Expo®, which will take place on November 4–6, 2014, at the Santa Clara Convention Center in Sant...